A software engineer who believes good ideas can change the world.

 Open source technologies are powerful enablers for spreading education and opportunity to all peoples irrespective of economic stratum.
 Technology can reduce stress on society and can be used to build more sustainable and peaceful nations.

 I’m interested in seeing more change and transparency in India and other nations leveraging open source with its collaborative knowledge model.
 My experience has taught me the importance of being a “knowledge bridge” to help lower barriers, create new markets and increase awareness of new ideas.
 I’ve worked on many projects to enable “change via technology” in India as well as the US and believe that open source, open standards, open data and globalized content can generate unbounded opportunity for the development of innovative technology and economic prosperity.

-Alolita is Principal Technologist at Amazon Web Services (AWS).
-She drives open source strategy, code contribution and collaboration across several technology areas including cloud-based search, analytics, machine learning, conversational AI, NLP, language technologies.
+Alolita is a Principal Technologist at Amazon Web Services (AWS).
+She drives open source strategy, code contribution and collaboration across several technology areas including observability, search, analytics, machine learning, conversational AI, NLP, i18n, language technologies.

-Prior to AWS, she has headed several engineering teams to build web products and services for user engagement features, internationalization, localization, natural language processing at PayPal, Twitter, Wikipedia, IBM.
+Prior to AWS, she has headed several engineering teams to build web products and services for editing features, internationalization, localization, natural language processing at IBM, PayPal, Twitter and Wikimedia.
 Please see her LinkedIn profile for more details.

 She holds Bachelors and Masters degrees in Computer Science.
 She also completed post-graduate work towards a Ph.D in Computer Science.